 Computing on Medical Images

-Computations on medical images is very different from computations on .
+Computations on medical images, is very different from computations on other data analysis fields.
 The fundamental unit in a medical image is the pixel, and the operations are those used in image processing in other fields: filtering, artefact correction, registration/alignment, and segmentation to name a few.
 While these are unique to imaging, later steps that include classification and characterization are similar to other big data efforts.

 PESSCARA Design